DataDog/documentation/content/en/synthetics/guide/http-tests-with-hmac.md

 : The UTF-8 encoded key that is used to sign the message (which can also be imported from a [global variable][4]).

 `MY_BODY`
-: The request body (which will be set in the **Request Body**) and will be used to compute the HMAC authentication.
+: The request body (which is set in the **Request Body**) and is used to compute the HMAC authentication.

 `MY_TIMESTAMP`
 : A parameter to compute the HMAC signature.
 You can create this as a [local variable][1] or create and export this inside the [variable from script script](#compute-the-hmac-signature-with-javascript) with `dd.variable.set('MY_TIMESTAMP', Date.now())`.